 We’re excited, very excited.
-Today we launched a new feature that allows Visual Website Optimizer users to track goal A/B test conversions across multiple different domains and sub-domains without doing any extra settings.
+Today we launched a new feature that allows VWO users to track goal A/B test conversions across multiple different domains and sub-domains without doing any extra settings.
 Due to restrictions posed by the way cookies work, earlier if multiple domains were involved we instructed users to take a hackish approach to track conversions.
 But now, it just works out-of-the-box.
 No extra setting, no code fiddling.
 Finally, cross-domain tracking is a reality.

 Why is this significant?

 A lot of internet marketers like to track a visitor across different domains.
 This isn’t for any malignant purpose, but simply because their services involve multiple domains.
 Consider following scenarios (all of which our users have come across):

 - Doing a site-wide A/B test where www.example.com is the main website and www.example.org is the variation

 - Involvement of third-party payment processor.
 For example, if your site is located at www.mystore.com and your conversion goal is visit to a page www.shoppingcart.com/purchase.html

 - Suppose you have an international website and you want to do a consistent test across www.example.com and www.example.nl

 - You redirect visitors from multiple different lead gen pages to a main product website